srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_20-build-with-iot-central.md

 Great progress!
 Take a moment to just watch the map update, and your truck deliver its contents.

-### 5. Confirm the command to recall the truck works as expected
+#### Task 6.
+Confirm the command to recall the truck works as expected

 1. When the truck returns to base, and is reloaded with contents, it's state will be **ready**.
 Try issuing another delivery command.
 Choose another customer ID.

 1. Issue a recall command before the truck reaches its customer, to check the truck responds to this command.

-### 6. Check customer and conflict events are transmitted correctly
+#### Task 7.
+Check customer and conflict events are transmitted correctly

 To test a conflict event, send a command that you know doesn't make sense.

 1. With your truck at the base, issue a Recall command.
 The truck should respond with the "already at base" event.

-### 7. Check the truck properties, and change the optimal temperature
+#### Task 8.
+Check the truck properties, and change the optimal temperature

 1. The simplest test is to check the **Truck ID** tile.
 This tile should have picked up the **Truck number 1** message when the apps were started.